andrew/ultimate-awesome/README.md

 - [Awesome-Personalized-LLM](https://github.com/HqWu-HITCS/Awesome-Personalized-LLM) - This repo aims to record resource of role-playing abilities in LLMs, including dataset, paper, application, etc. .
 - [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-gaussians](https://github.com/longxiang-ai/awesome-gaussians) - This repository tracks the latest advancements in 3D Gaussian Splatting from Arxiv, with daily automated updates.
 Stay up-to-date with cutting-edge research in this exciting field!.
+- [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [discord-resources](https://github.com/DTinker/discord-resources) - A curated list of awesome Discord modding resources.
 - [awesome-msp](https://github.com/guardzcom/awesome-msp) - A curated list of awesome tools, platforms, products and resources for MSPs.
 - [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.